 Twyford CofE High School is part of Twyford Church of England Academies Trust and our curriculum has been designed to support students of all abilities to be ambitious in their progression through school and on to future pathways.
 We offer an extensive extra-curricular programme which extends the school day and sustains breadth beyond taught courses and exam syllabuses.
 Teachers are very aware of the needs of students with SEND and care is taken to ensure access to the curriculum for these students.
-6.6% of students in years 7-11 have EHC plans and there is an additionally resourced provision specialising in the support of Speech and Language development / ASD students.
+7% of students in years 7-11 have Education, Health and Care plans and there is an additionally resourced provision specialising in the support of Speech and Language development and ASD students.

-Careful thought has been given to the design of the Curriculum, ensuring all students complete a full NC KS3 programme and are encouraged to take facilitating subjects amongst their course choices at GCSE.
-The ambition of the school’s approach takes into account experience of progression pathways at post-16 and post-18.
-The school is very proud of achieving a 100% progression rate, with no students falling into the NEET category (Not in Education, Employment or Training) at post-16.
+Careful thought has been given to the design of the Curriculum, ensuring all students complete a full National Curriculum programme at KS3 and select a strong core of facilitating subjects as well as specialist courses at GCSE.
+The ambition of the school’s approach takes into account experience of progression pathways at post-16 where the school is very proud of achieving a 100% progression rate, with no students falling into the NEET category (Not in Education, Employment or Training) at post-16.
 This is thanks to a well-developed approach to Careers, Information, Advice and Guidance which closely aligns with the Pastoral Programme designed to deliver PSHE within the context of the strongly articulated Christian values of the school (see Ethos and Vision tab above).

-Twyford is a comprehensive school with a roll of just over 1600, including a Sixth Form of approximately 600 students.
-The sixth form offers a wide range of A-Levels however, as part of the Twyford CofE Academies Trust, students also have the option of progressing to a technical T-level curriculum, majoring on Digital Production, Design and Development or Laboratory Science at its partner school Ada Lovelace.
+Twyford is a comprehensive school with a roll of just over 1600, including a Sixth Form of over 600 students.
+The sixth form offers a wide range of A-Levels giving the breadth of opportunity.
+In addition, as part of the Twyford CofE Academies Trust, students also have the option of progressing to more specialist courses at our partner schools.
+William Perkin offers exceptional Sports provision at A-Level whilst Ada Lovelace offers a technical T-level curriculum, majoring on Digital Production, Design and Development or Laboratory Science.

-Support with college applications, including some taster sessions, are arranged from Year 10 onwards for students wishing to study other specialist subjects.
-The majority of students from the sixth form progress to university taking a wide range of routes including competitive courses such as Medicine and Engineering at Oxbridge and top Russell group universities.
+Support with college applications, including some taster sessions, are arranged from Year 10 onwards for students wishing to study other specialist vocational or applied courses.
+The majority of students from the sixth form progress to university taking a wide range of routes including competitive courses such as Medicine and Engineering at Oxbridge and top Russell Group universities.
 We are equally proud of the students from our successful creative and technical post-16 offer (Music & Music Tech/Graphic Design/Art/Photography/Film and Drama) who go on to practical courses and training places in the creative industries.

 Headteacher